 Then I felt my brain turning to mush (ever felt that?
 It's unpleasant) and decided that I was going to make this push to go back to school and start my master's degree.
 I love to learn, right?
 So this must be my thing, this grad school gig.
 I even got a coveted job as a graduate assistant to make it all really good and official-ly.
 That's not a word.
 Obviously I have a long way to go.

-The point is, I went from this:
+The point is, I went from this: to this.

 And now my head is pounding and my eyes feel like maybe they'd bleed, except they're too dry, and my back hurts from sitting here staring at the book and I'm pretty sure I have fifteen minutes to understand it before class starts and I have to discuss it.
 I really miss my pictures of food.
 But then I remind myself how mentally out of shape and complacent I felt when I was just looking at pictures of food, much less how physically out of shape I felt eating said foods, because you bet your ass I tried to make a lot of them, and, yes, it was a challenge, but not a challenge like trying to get through some Smolla.
 The words are beautifully written.
 They're just really, really hard to keep reading after a page.